OK How do I get on the water?

 If you want to sail as part of a group we also have the drascombe lugger (right of picture), which is a traditional wooden sailing boat and gives an opportunity to sail up the harbour past the SS Great Britain.

-The pioner safety boats are on hand, but our Aiming High powerboat will be used to take people on trips around the harbour.
-Aiming High is wheelchair accessible so there is no necessity to transfer from your wheelchair.
-There may only be 1 trip per session, so please arrive by 10.30am to ensure your space on the boat.
+The pioner safety boats are on hand, but our accessible powerboats will be used to take people on trips around the harbour.
+Our powerboats are wheelchair accessible so there is no necessity to transfer from your wheelchair.
+There may only be 1 trip per session, so please arrive by 10.15 am to ensure your space on the boat.

-Canoeing and/or Kayaking will be available every other week for those of you that wish to try some paddlesports!
+Canoeing and/or Kayaking will be available when we have volunteer suppoprt, for those of you that wish to try some paddlesports!
 We have open Canadian Canoes, Sit-on-top kayaks, sit inside kayaks, KataKanus and a Bell Boat available for use.
 Boats can take from 1 – 12 people in them so are great if you come with a couple of friends!

 Please download the Participants Details – Sailability and bring it with you for the first time, so that we know if there are any specific requirements or concerns you might have.
 Please be aware that if there are large numbers attending this may shorten the amount of time you are able to sail as we will give everyone time on the water.

 “I feel free on the water”